Getting the Cheapest Used Car Insurance

 What insurance do I need before getting a used car?

-An extended hospital stay or court case after an at-fault accident can exceed most states’ limits quickly.
-Once your policy limits are hit, you’re paying any remaining damages out of pocket.
+An extended hospital stay or court case after an at-fault accident can quickly go over most states’ minimum car insurance limits.
+Once you hit your policy limits, you have to pay any remaining costs out of your own pocket.

-In order to avoid expensive damage costs, consider buying the following liability limits:
+To avoid this, consider buying the following liability limits:

 - Personal liability per person: $100,000